nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/kafka.md

 ## Kafka Setup

-Nuxeo only need to talk with Kafka brokers, it does not need to have access to Zookeeper.
+Nuxeo only needs to talk with Kafka brokers, it does not need to have access to Zookeeper.

 Here is the compatibility versions: